Both civil and criminal legislation provide legal remedies for family violence.

 Civil law remedies for family violence

-People who experience personal violence but are not family members (e.g. neighbours, co-tenants or acquaintances), and who are not covered by the FVP Act, can apply for a A court order made to protect a person from violence, intimidation or harassment by someone who is not a family member.
-See also intervention order; family violence intervention order. under the Personal Safety Intervention Orders Act 2010 (Vic).
+People who experience personal violence but are not family members (e.g. neighbours, co-tenants or acquaintances), and who are not covered by the FVP Act, can apply for a personal safety intervention order under the Personal Safety Intervention Orders Act 2010 (Vic).

 Criminal law remedies for family violence

 Family members experiencing violence can also pursue remedies under criminal law.

 Charges for criminal offences (e.g. assault) can be laid by police to punish the offender and try to prevent future abuse.

 Any criminal charges are in addition to, and not to the exclusion of, civil proceedings for future protection, such as intervention orders.